swsamleo/wei_shao.github.io/_pages/about.md

 Looking for Talent Students!
 ======
 Always actively seeking a research intern/visiting student position.
-Feel free to [reach me](wei.shao@rmit.edu.au) if you find a match.
-We provide research visiting student positions to publish high-quality papers in data and AI areas.
+Feel free to send your CV to [me](wei.shao@rmit.edu.au) if you find a match.
+We provide research visiting student positions to publish high-quality papers in data, AI, Ubiquitous and HCI areas.

 Academic Activities
 ======